Sometimes bladder cancer requires radical treatment

 A delicate operation needs precise tools

-With a robotic radical cystectomy, also called a da Vinci® cystectomy, a surgeon can use special robotic surgical tools to perform the surgery.
+With a robotic radical cystectomy, a surgeon can use special robotic surgical tools to perform the surgery.
 The surgeon stands at a control panel with a 3D viewing screen and a dashboard of controls.

 Using these controls, the surgeon directs specialized robotic arms to perform laparoscopic surgery through a few small, keyhole-sized incisions in your abdomen.
 Since the robotic arms are so precise and the attached tools are so tiny, it’s easier for the surgeon to steer clear of nerves and muscles during the procedure.
 This helps to speed healing and minimize complications.